bobbyiliev/introduction-to-sql/ebook/en/content/004-basic-syntax.md

 SELECT * FROM users;
 ```

-You could write that in `.sql` file and then run it later on, or execute the few lines directly.
+You could write that in a `.sql` file and then run it later on, or execute the few lines directly.

 ## Conclusion

 Those were some of the most common basic SQL statements.

-In the next chapter, we are going to go over each of the above statements more in-depth.
+In the next chapters, we are going to go over each of the above statements more in-depth.